Why Choose Us?

 The Gas Safety (Installation and Use) Regulations 1998 state landlords must ensure that gas appliances, fittings and flues are safe for the tenant’s use and that installation, maintenance and annual safety checks are carried out by a technician registered with the Gas Safety Register (which superseded CORGI on 1st April 2009).
 The landlord must keep a record of the safety check for two years.
 They must issue a copy to each existing tenant within 28 days of the check being completed and issue a copy to any new tenants before they move in.
 If your property requires a gas safety certificate and you do not have one, Your Home Let can arrange for a fully qualifies Gas Safe engineer to carry out an inspection.
 Please ask for further details.

-To date, there is no legal obligation on landlords to have an electrical condition report carried out at the property, however this is to be made mandatory at some point in 2019 we believe.
-It is important to note that Your Home Let will not allow a tenancy to start without a valid Electrical Installation Condition Report.
+From 2020 Landlords are legally obligated to have an electrical installation condition report (EICR) carried out at the property.
+It is important to note that Your Home Let cannot allow a tenancy to start without a valid Electrical Installation Condition Report.
 If your property does not have an EICR, Your Home Let can arrange one for you.
 Please ask for further details.

 All electrical certification should be carried out by a competent electrician who is registered with the Electrical Safety Register.
 You will need a Electrical Installation Condition Report (EICR)